protonemedia/laravel-splade-docs/x-form.md

 ### Reset and restore on success

-If you redirect back to the same page after a successful request, you may choose to automatically reset or restore the form data.
+If you redirect back to the same page after a successful request, you may choose to reset or restore the form data automatically.
 You can do this with the `reset-on-success` and `restore-on-success` attributes:

 ```blade
 <x-splade-form reset-on-success>